What are average pool maintenance prices?Get a free quote now

 Apart from weekly pool maintenance activities, it’s best to have your water filter, heater, and other equipment checked monthly to ensure they are working well.
 You must also have your pool checked for leaks and other parts that may need repair.

-Whether you’re pro or justgetting started with swimming, make sure your pool is up and ready for the summer season!
-Put up a task on Airtasker and get a personalized quote from pool maintenance professionals in your area.
+Whether you’re pro or just getting started with swimming, make sure your pool is up and ready for the summer season!
+Put up a task on Airtasker and get a personalised quote from pool maintenance professionals in your area.

 The duration to clean a pool would differ depending on its size.
 On average, pool cleaning lasts from half an hour for a small pool to three to five hours for larger pools.